anka-kondraska/dynamic.accountants/_posts/2020-01-28-aicpa and das.md

 This initiative has been executed swiftly and so far with great success.
 ![AICPA DAS Timeline](/assets/img/aicpa_das_timeline.png)

-I do wonder whether this platform will allow implementation of continuous auditing model.
+I do wonder whether this platform will have the capability for continuous auditing.

 ### <i class="fa fa-wind"></i> Additional Resources
 * [AICPA DAS Overview.pdf](/assets/files/dynamic-audit-solution-overview-cpacom.pdf){:target="_blank"}